ValliappanValliappan/My-ML-models/README.md

 # My-ML-models
-This repository will include all the neural networks I will build in the future
+This repository will include all the machine learning models I will build in the future;